christopherhasti/redout-mainbranch/README.md

 - Detects repeated large brightness deltas (potential flashes).
 - Displays a red fullscreen overlay with a warning when flashing is detected.
 - Automatically fades the overlay after a brief cooldown period with no flashing.

+## 🧠 Why It Works (Science Behind the Filter)

+Redout is grounded in research around photosensitive epilepsy and the neurological impact of high-contrast visual stimuli — especially rapid **flashes of light** and **warm wavelengths** like red and orange (580–640 nm on the spectrum).
+These are some of the most seizure-inducing visual triggers.

+To counter this, Redout applies a two-part defense:

+- **Frame-by-Frame Detection:**
+  The extension uses grayscale brightness tracking to detect dangerous changes in luminance across video frames.
+If repeated sharp spikes are found, it identifies this as potential flashing.

+- **Color & Brightness Suppression:**
+  When flashing is detected, Redout displays a **deep navy-blue overlay** (`rgba(0, 50, 100, 0.85)`), a carefully chosen color that:
+  - **Negates red–orange light** by applying a cool-spectrum contrast.
+  - **Reduces screen brightness** to dampen the strobe’s overall intensity.

+This approach helps neutralize both the **color frequency** and **brightness delta** that commonly trigger seizures.

+The result is a safer, more stable visual experience for users with light sensitivity — or anyone who just wants to avoid jarring, high-flash media.

 ## 🧰 Built With